-Professor Nick Morton is Head of School of Engineering and the Built Environment.
-Learn more about his background and what he enjoys about working for the School and the University.
+Andy Aftelak is the Head of the School for Computing and Digital Technology.
+Learn more about his background, his interests and what he enjoys about working for the School and the University.

 What did you study at University?

-How did you become the Head of School for Engineering and the Built Environment at Birmingham City University?
+How did you become the Head of School for Computing and Digital Technology at Birmingham City University?

 What does your job involve?

 My job is to deliver the best student experience we can, help our graduates launch their careers, help them undertake high quality research, and ensure our research makes a huge impact on society and the economy of the country.